 Our favorite apps

 Rome2rio: Trip Planner Trip and Holiday Organizer.
-Enter any address, landmark, or city in the app will instantly display all your travel options, booking info, along with accommodation providers and things to do.
+Enter any address, landmark, or city in the App will instantly display all your travel options, booking info, accommodation providers, and things to do.
 Find on your local app store.

-Australian Slang: Urban Aussie Slang The Australians are quite spirited, unfiltered, and bold speakers.
+Australian Slang: Urban Aussie Slang The Australians are pretty spirited, unfiltered, and bold speakers.
 Not much they won’t say, even with a young girl right there.
-It is not meant to offend, it just their nature.
-They do use several words we could not figure out that were obviously slang.
-Looking at this app and it seems we could have made good use of it.
+It is not meant to offend; it is just their nature.
+They do use several words we could not figure out were obviously slang.
+Looking at this App, it seems we could have made good use of it.
 Looks for this in your App store.

-The Australian News Get to know where you will be visiting by following their current news stores.
+The Australian News Get to know where you will be visiting by following their current news stories.
 Look for this in your App store.

 Do you have a favorite Australian travel resource?
 Share your favorites in the comments section at the bottom of this page or